TritonDataCenter/sdc-headnode/incr-upgrade-scripts/README.md

 to usb-headnode.git/bin/upgrade.sh which is about the major SDC 6.5 -> 7 upgrade).
 See HEAD-1795 for intended improvements to this process.

-## To run an upgrade
+## Prepare for upgrades (all zones)

-    # Get the latest 'incr-upgrade' package
+Get the latest 'incr-upgrade' package

-    # 1. Where you have the node-manta client tools:
+Where you have the node-manta client tools:

     latest=$(mls /Joyent_Dev/stor/builds/incr-upgrade | grep 'master-2' | sort | tail -1)
     pkg=$(mls /Joyent_Dev/stor/builds/incr-upgrade/$latest/incr-upgrade | grep tgz)
     mget -O /Joyent_Dev/stor/builds/incr-upgrade/$latest/incr-upgrade/$pkg
     scp $pkg us-beta-4:/var/tmp

-    # 2. Then crack it in the your working dir on the GZ:
+Then crack it in the your working dir on the GZ:

     ssh us-beta-4
     cd /var/tmp
     tar xf incr-upgrade-VERSION.tgz
     cd incr-upgrade-VERSION

-    # become root
+Become root if not already:

     p su -

-    # Capture current image versions in case we need to rollback.
+Capture current image versions in case we need to rollback.

     ./version-list.sh > rollback-images

+Specify the roles and images that will be upgraded in "upgrade-images" file:

     # Either get a list of the latest versions of all roles via
     #       ./get-latest.sh > upgrade-images